2011 Article, updated November 2017

-At any time during a meeting, any member, or the meeting chairperson, may question whether a quorum is present.
+At any time during a meeting, any member or the meeting chairperson, may question whether a quorum is present.
 Such a “call for a quorum” takes precedence over all other business.
-If there is no longer a quorum the meeting is said to be “inquorate” and unless absent members can be called back into the meeting must be closed and the reason for the closure noted in the minutes.
+If there is no longer a quorum the meeting is said to be “inquorate” and unless absent members can be called back into the meeting it must be closed and the reason for the closure noted in the minutes.

 The Local Government Act 2002 and other statutes have special rules for statutory bodies, but for community organisations reference should be made to their constitution, which will give guidance.

 Subject to what is in the constitution, the Courts have established some quite straightforward principles:

 - A meeting of an organisation or a committee cannot commence, continue or make lawful decisions unless the required quorum is present: